The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/best-in-slot.md

       DH DH SKS on the weapon.

-      If you do not have the 645 Manderville weapon, you should use the following weapon priority to determine what to use based on what you have available:\

-      645 Manderville > DSR Scythe > 615/630 Manderville > Asphodelos Scythe

-      Note: The 615 and 630 versions of the Manderville weapons sync identically in DSR and are therefore the same.
-Use whichever you have available.
+      Note: The 645 and 665 versions of the Manderville weapon are functionally the same in DSR.
+Use whichever you have and allocate the stats as shown in the etro link.
     name: Dragonsong's Reprise (Ultimate) BiS (6.3 Dungeon Gear + 6.45 Relic Option)
     link: 4aa0f252-5ecf-4887-916a-b38ccddfe258
   - type: etro